 - 1. ALL students, prior to commencing work must ensure that they have read the Safety Manual and signed the acceptance form. - 2.
-ALL students, prior to commencing work must fill in the risk rating form and obtain authorization from their supervisors, and submit to the Lab Officer in-charge. - 3.
 ALL students MUST familiarize themselves with the emergency procedures in the laboratory.
-If in doubt ASK a Lab Officer or your Supervisor. - 4.
+If in doubt ASK a Lab Officer or your Supervisor. - 3.
 ALL students, prior to commencing work, must ensure that they obtain a long sleeved laboratory coat.
-This MUST be worn at ALL times when working in the laboratory. - 5.
+This MUST be worn at ALL times when working in the laboratory. - 4.
 ALL students must wear protective eyewear, gloves, aprons, etc when handling solvents, acids and other harmful chemicals.
 ALL such chemicals should be handled in the fume cupboard.
-Protective eyewear must also be worn when working with glassware under vacuum or pressure. - 6.
+Protective eyewear must also be worn when working with glassware under vacuum or pressure. - 5.
 ALL chemicals when transported around the laboratory MUST be adequately supported and contained.
-All chemicals must be transported in closed containers. - 7.
-No food and/or drink in the laboratory. - 8.
-No wearing of sandals or uncovered shoes.
-No shorts and (ladies) wear pants, not skirts where possible. - 9.
+All chemicals must be transported in closed containers. - 6.
+No food and/or drink are allowed in the laboratory. - 7.
+No wearing of sandals or uncovered shoes. - 8.
 DO NOT obstruct common passage ways (with stools, equipment, etc.).
-They must be kept clear at ALL times. - 10.
+They must be kept clear at ALL times. - 9.
 Students are responsible for the cleanliness of the lab.
 Make sure that you have removed and cleaned ALL glassware at the end of the day leave the work place TIDY.